-The IC4S-2018 organizing committee invites proposals for tutorials to be held at Mandarin Hotel Bangkok, Bangkok, Thailand during 20-21 October 2018.
+The ICCCCS-2016 organizing committee invites proposals for tutorials to be held at the The International Conference on Computer, Communication and Computational Sciences.
 Proposals are invited for pre-conference tutorials.
 Tutorials/workshops can be of half-day (3 hours with a half-hour break) or full-day duration (6 hours in two sessions with two half-hour break) on core techniques and areas of knowledge that enjoy broad interest within the Computer Communication & Technology Community.
 We are seeking tutorials on established or emerging research topics within the field itself, but we also welcome tutorials from related research fields or application areas provided they are of sufficient interest to the Computer and Communication Community.

 Tutorials should provide participants with information and instruction on well-established or new cutting edge topics or tools, relevant to the conference tracks.
 Introductory to advanced tutorial sessions are welcome.
 They are intended to offer participants an opportunity to learn about new research or applications, to get an introduction to important established topics or tools, or to develop higher skill levels in areas in which they are already knowledgeable.

 Tutorial participants will not be given tutorial Proceedings in a hardcopy format.
 Instead, organizers of the tutorials will make the Proceedings available on their web site prior to the conference/CDs writing the tutorials.

 Proposals should provide sufficient information to evaluate the quality and importance of the topic, the likely quality of the presentation materials, and the speakers' teaching ability.
 When proposing a tutorial, please use the following boldface text as the section headings in your proposal.
 The proposal should be 2-3 pages long (plus possibly extra materials).

 • Topic overview: What will the tutorial be about?
 Why do you believe this is an interesting and significant subject for the machine learning community at large?